Economies in free fall as hopes fade for a V-shaped recovery

 Source: Schroders Economics Group, Markit, 23 March 2020

 We have always argued that the current quarter would see the worst economic news on activity.
 Our forecasts already feature a significant decline in activity in Q2 with US GDP contracting by 22% quarter-on-quarter (q/q, not annualised) for example, so the latest PMIs should not prompt major revisions.

 For us, two factors are key for the path of activity going forward: firstly, the response of governments and the banking system; and secondly, the speed with which lockdowns can be lifted.

 Key test for policy and the banking system

 First, as the economic storm intensifies it is vital that policy support comes on stream where it is needed.
 The fall in activity will put severe strain on corporate finances and will result in a significant wave of bankruptcies and layoffs.
 This is where government support packages will be vital in cushioning the blow and preventing the economy from tipping into a much deeper recession.
 The danger is particularly acute for smaller companies which do not have the same access to credit as their larger counterparts.

 This period will also be a key test for the banking system which will be expected to continue to extend liquidity.
-It was notable that in reporting JP Morgan’s latest results CEO Jamie Dimon said that companies were drawing on their credit lines at twice the pace seen in the financial crisis of 2008.
+It was notable that in reporting JP Morgan’s results last week CEO Jamie Dimon said that companies were drawing on their credit lines at twice the pace seen in the financial crisis of 2008.

 Elsewhere, banks have followed government instructions to cancel dividends and build up capital to meet losses and the European banking sector has lost half its value year-to-date.